Angelbadoobee/Playlist-Rating-Analysis/README.md

 ## Overview

+My autism leads me to making a bunch of random spreadsheets just because I like to see data and categorize things, and now that I am playing around and exploring this genre of computer science, I'm finding use for all of my google sheets or excel spreadsheets and that's where this comes in.
+This project was born when a friend and I decided to make each other a playlist and I decided to thoroughly rank every single song with a bunch of random information about the song just for myself.
+Then I thought to myself hmmm, this could be useful.
 Most music platforms show *what* you listen to, but not *why* you feel the way you do.
 This project bridges that gap by comparing written sentiment with numeric ratings and surfacing inconsistencies, surprises, and long-term patterns in personal music evaluation.

 All analysis runs entirely in the browser.
 No accounts, no tracking, no external APIs.